ark1375/K-modem_Optimization/README.md

 Welcome to Model-SA.

-The code before you is a simple solution for **K-Modem Problem Illumination** (Problem description available below) and it is the result of two students' bachelor's project (Check the contributors).
+This project is a simple solution for **K-Modem Illumination Problem**.
+We used Monte Carlo technique alongside with Genetics Algorithm for solving the problem.
 The code itself is written in __Java__ (Requirements are listed below) and it is heavily dependent on the JTS geometry library.

 This repository contains